 To register, please email event coordinator Ryan Gaskin: email@example.com

-If all sessions for the current year are completed and you would like to be notified of next year’s class schedule, leave your email address using the contact information above.
+If all sessions for the current year are completed and you would like to be notified of next year’s schedule, leave your email address using the contact information above.

 Class Preparedness Checklist.
 Please read before attending class.